cpetsas/alex_gis/README.md

 None, each component's dependencies are handled by docker.

 ## Running the system

+We are exposing the services on ports 3000 (frontend) and 8000 (backend).
+Make sure the host machine has these two ports available.

 In the root of the repository run:
 ```sh